P-p-H-d/mlib/doc/DEV.md

    This needs at least clang 4.
    Currently there is a false positive detected in m-shared:
-   "Argument to free() is offset by 8 bytes from the start of memory allocated by malloc()" scan-build is not able to properly track that this case cannot open.
+   "Argument to free() is offset by 8 bytes from the start of memory allocated by malloc()" scan-build is not able to properly track that this case cannot happen.

 5) Check that coverage is reasonnable.
    Run 'make coverage' and analyze result.